 View/download the required Internship Manual (pdf) for more information.

-Due to changing legislation about authorization to place students in supervised field experiences in other states, Longwood students may not seek or complete credit-bearing internships, clinical experiences, practica or student teaching in six states, including California, District of Columbia, Kentucky, New York (OK for internships, but not approved for clinical placements in programs leading to licensure), North Carolina, and Wisconsin.
+Due to changing legislation about authorization to place students in supervised field experiences in other states, Longwood students may not seek or complete credit-bearing internships, clinical experiences, practica or student teaching in three states, including California, Kentucky, and Wisconsin.
 Some of these states have pending legislation to participate in the State Authorization Reciprocity Agreement (SARA), which will remove the restriction on placements because Longwood is a member of SARA.
 Until that time, Longwood is not authorized to give credit for supervised field experiences in these "off-limit" states.
 This is a complex and ever-evolving issue.
 For more information, please see http://www.longwood.edu/sacs/63983.htm.

 Visit with one of the faculty below to learn more about these internship opportunities.